thinkcompany/think_dev-standards/content/performance/index.md

 #### Progressive JPEG
 Typically, JPEG images load top-to-bottom so the full image appears slowly as it loads.
 With Progressive JPEG files, the whole image loads at once, starting in low quality and gradually becoming the full quality image.
 While this doesn't load the image any faster or decrease the file size, it gives the appearance of faster loading to the user.
 [Yahoo](https://yuiblog.com/blog/2008/12/05/imageopt-4/) has a blog post with more information about progressive JPEG files.

-Medium and Facebook use a use a javascript technique to imitate progressive JPEG files.
+Medium and Facebook use a javascript technique to imitate progressive JPEG files.
 This technique entails loading a very small version of the image onto the page with an aesthetically pleasing blur, and then loading the full image when the page is fully loaded.
 We've created a [proof of concept](https://codepen.io/kamul13/pen/LxKKEv "proof of concept") to demonstrate the creation of these progressive JPEGs.

 #### WebP Images
 WebP is an image format that can be used as an alternative for PNG and JPEG images at a fraction of the file size.
 It has [minimal browser support](http://caniuse.com/#feat=webp), but where it is supported, it can significantly decrease file size.
 You should include WebP images on projects where a lot of the traffic comes from supported browsers.